 For many people, the heart stent surgery is a wake-up call and they will become healthier in the future because of it.

 What medications are you taking?

-After stent surgery patients are prescribed anti platelet therapy like asparin plus plavix (clopidogrel) or Effient (prasugrel).
+After stent surgery, patients are prescribed antiplatelet therapy like aspirin plus plavix (clopidogrel) or Effient (prasugrel).
 This treatment can last a few weeks in the case of a metal stent, to more than a year for drug-eluting or coated stents.
-These anti platelet drugs are very important to prevent thrombosis, or blood clots around the stent.
+These antiplatelet drugs are very important to prevent thrombosis or blood clots around the stent.